-If this information makes going to college seem daunting, remember, the "sticker price" of tuition doesn't give you all the info you need to know how much you will actually have to pay for college.
-Many students owe far less than the total tuition after grants, scholarships, and tuition discounts are applied.
-Additionally, student loans can make the amount you do have to pay out of pocket more manageable until after graduation.
+If these numbers seem daunting, remember, the advertized cost of tuition doesn't give you enough information to determine the actual cost of attending any given college.
+Many students pay far less than the total tuition after grants, scholarships, and tuition discounts are awarded.
+And, student loans can make theprice of collegemore manageable until you've finishing school and found a job.

-Life University is a private, nonprofit institution, so it has the same tuition for residents of Georgia as it does for residents from other states.
+Life University is a private, nonprofit institution, which means it has the same tuition for students from Georgia as it does for students who live in other states.

 Public colleges and universities receive funding from the state government.
-These institutions offer reduced tuition for those who qualify as Georgia residents.
+Public insitutions often offer a lower cost of attendance for those who qualify as Georgia residents.

-Choosing a college where you qualify for in-state status can cut the cost of college tuition.
-Take the time to confirm your state's criteria for as an in-state resident.
+Choosing a college where you qualify for in-state residency can cut the cost of college tuition.
+Don't forget to confirm your state's criteria for in-state residency.
 Every state has its own rules about what makes someone eligible for in-state tuition.
-The most common requirement is that students must have lived in the state for a full year before starting school.
+In many states, students must have lived in the state for 12 months before starting school to qualify for in-state tuition.
 There may be additional requirements too, depending on where you live.

-Tuition at Life University is the same for all students.
+Tuition at Life University is the same for each student.

-Students from outside of the U.S. usually do not qualify for for loans or grants from the U.S. government, but should research private or school-specific grants, scholarships, and other funding opportunities..
-International students with need may be eligible for the following types of financial support at Life University:
+Students from outside of the U.S. are not eligible for federal financial aid, but may be eligible for private or school-specific grants, scholarships, and other funding opportunities..
+International students who demonstrate financial need may be eligible for the following types of financial support at Life University:

 International students without financial need may be eligible for merit-based institutional scholarships and athletic awards.

-In addition to the cost of tuition, room and board, books, transportation and fees are also costs it consider when planning for college.
+In addition to the cost of tuition, there are other costs associated with college, like room and board, facility fees, and books and supplies.
 Let's take a look at what impacts these costs, and what to expect at Life University.

-Keep in mind, there could also be additional fees associated with participating in certain activities, like joining a fraternity or sorority, or participating in sports or other extracurriculars.
-Many schools offer ways for students who may struggle to participate because of cost can get help covering these fees.
+Keep in mind, there could also be optional fees associated with participating in special activities, like joining a fraternity or sorority, or participating in sports or other extracurriculars.
+Most colleges have resources so that those with financial need to get help covering these fees.

-The cost of transportation in college depends on a few key factors.
-Will you take a subway, car or an airplane to get to school?.
+The cost of getting around in college can really vary.
+Will you take a subway, car or an airplane to get to school?
 Is on-campus parking free, or will you need to budget for parking?
-Is the campus small enough that you can easily walk from class-to-class??
-Do you own a car, or will you need to use public transportation?
-All of these factors can drastically impact your estimated cost of transportation.
+Is the campus walkable?
+Do you own a car, or will you need to use busses, subways, or other modes of transportation?
+All of these factors can make a big difference in your transportation budget.
 At Life University, freshman are allowed to park on campus.

-Where are a college is located can also have a big effect on the amount you'll have to spend just to get around.
+The location of a college or university can impact your transportation budget.
 Small, rural schools may be easier to get around, but the cost of getting to campus may be higher.
-On the other hand transportation in an urban area is often pricey, but cities may offer more trains, busses or low-cost flight options to actually get to school.
-Life Universityis located in a suburban setting in Georgia, not far from Atlanta Metro.
+On the flip side, getting around in an urban area is sometimes costly, but cities may offer more buses, trains or affordable flights to actually get to school.
+The Life University campus is in a suburban setting in Georgia, not far from Atlanta Metro.

 |Total Estimated Costs|